-My paintings are a window on our world; humorous, serious, grotesque and serene.
-They are an observation and a passion, an escape and a commitment.
-My vegetables convey, in a darkly humorous way, aspects of the human condition.
-I am particularly drawn to the expressiveness of root vegetables.
-In contrast to the vegetables, my landscapes and creatures are an escape back to places I've been, and a commitment to the natural world I love so well.
+My paintings are a window on our world; serious, humorous, grotesque and serene.
+They are an observation and a passion; an escape and a commitment.
+Some paintings use the whimsical expressiveness of vegetables to tell stories of the human condition.
+Some include poems or narratives, though I encourage viewers to find their own stories within the paintings.
+My landscapes and creatures are an escape back to places I've been, and a commitment to the natural world I love so well.